andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 sense.
 Try looking at the lower dimensions too to see if they match up with what we figured out before.

-You can also flip the switch to compute reverse and forward neighbors.
-Luckily, as we noted before in the 5D case, "is a neighbor" is a reversible relationship:
-If a point is a forward neighbor, it is also a reverse neighbor.
+You can also flip the switch on the demo to compute reverse and forward neighbors.
+Luckily, as we noted before in the 5D case, "is a neighbor" is a reversible relationship: If a point is a forward neighbor, it is also a reverse neighbor.
 This means that the branching structure for forward and reverse neighbor trees are all the same.
 The only difference is how the multiplicities are calculated.
 In this case, the forward direction is just the original calculation reversed.
-The diagram shows how the multiplicities are accumulated; feel free to try to work out how this works as an exercise!
+The diagram shows how the multiplicities are accumulated;
+feel free to try to work out how this works as an exercise!

 That's it, for real!
 We have tackled the reverse neighbor weights problem with some branching bin flows and combinatorics!\[\^honesty\]